eush77/table-header/README.md

 Add header to a text table, with border.

-Text table is an array of rows of equal length:
+Text table is array of rows of equal length:

 ```js
 var table = [